pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 <a href="#heading--how-to-set-up-a-bridge-with-maas"><h3 id="heading--how-to-set-up-a-bridge-with-maas">How to set up a bridge with MAAS</h3></a>

 [tabs]
-[tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
+[tab version="v3.4 Snap,v3.4 Packages,v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]
 To configure a bridge with the MAAS UI:

+1. Select *Machines*.

-1. Select the machine you want to bridge.
+2. Select the machine you want to bridge.

-2. Switch to the "Network" tab.
+3. Select *Network*.

-3. Select the network where you want to create the bridge and click "Create bridge".
+4. Checkbox the network where you want to create the bridge.

-4. Configure the bridge on a subnet MAAS controls (you may use any IP mode for the bridge).
+5. Select *Create bridge*.

+6. Fill in the bridge details in the form which appears.

+7. Optionally include the bridge in the spanning tree protocol by selecting the slider under *Advanced options*.

+8. Optionally set the *Forward delay* in milliseconds.

+9. Select *Save interface* to register your changes.

-Then you can deploy machines using this bridge.
+You can then deploy machines using this bridge.

+[note]
-**NOTE** that you can create an "Open switch" bridge if desired, and MAAS will create the netplan model for you.
+You can create an "Open switch" bridge if desired, and MAAS will create the netplan model for you.
+[/note]
 [/tab]
-[tab version="v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]
+[tab version="v3.4 Snap,v3.4 Packages,v3.3 Snap,v3.3 Packages,v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="CLI"]
 You can use the MAAS CLI/API to configure a bridge via the following procedure:

 1. Select the interface on which you wish to configure the bridge.
 This example uses the boot interface, since the boot interface must be connected to a MAAS controlled network -- but any interface is allowed: